Options - go to homepage

 TPSDK

-TPSDK, along with its core components - the Sensor Software Interface (SSI) and the Licensing Software Interface (LSI)—forms the foundation of all SDK-related functionality.
+TPSDK, along with its core components—the Sensor Software Interface (SSI) and the Licensing Software Interface (LSI)—forms the foundation of all SDK-related functionality.

-The SSI provides access to a wide range of GNSS receiver features, from configuring the receiver’s internal UHF radio to performing tilted measurements and beyond.
+The SSI provides access to a wide range of GNSS receiver features, from configuring the receiver’s internal UHF radio to performing tilted measurements and more.

 TPSDK follows a component-oriented design based on interfaces.
 Each feature is tied to a specific interface, enabling modular and flexible functionality.
-For instance, the ability to start an RTK survey depends on the presence and properties of the corresponding ISsiStartRtkSurvey interface.
+For example, the ability to start an RTK survey depends on the presence and properties of the corresponding ISsiStartRtkSurvey interface.
 The availability of such interfaces is determined dynamically at runtime.

 For more information, refer to the TPSDK documentation.